ibm-cloud-docs/schematics/sc-agentb1-deploy.md

 ```
 {: screen}

-In addition, you can use the Kubernetes CLI (kubectl) or Kubernetes dashboard of your cluster to view the status and logs of the agent related microservices, Pods, Deployment, Configmap, and Cluster bindings in the namespaces, `schematics-agent-observe`, `schematics-sandbox`, `schematics-runtime` and `schematics-job-runtime`.
+In addition, you can use the Kubernetes CLI (kubectl) or Kubernetes dashboard of your cluster to view the status and logs of the agent-related microservices, pods, deployment, configmap, and Cluster bindings in the namespaces, `schematics-agent-observe`, `schematics-sandbox`, `schematics-runtime` and `schematics-job-runtime`.

-## Creating an agent using the {{site.data.keyword.bpshort}} API
+## Creating an agent through API
 {: #create-agent-api}
 {: api}